okta/okta-spring-boot/README.md

 </dependency>
 ```

-**NOTE:** Currently only the 1.x version of the Okta SDK us supported.
-Updates comming soon!
+**NOTE:** Currently, only the 1.x version of the Okta SDK is supported.
+Updates coming soon!

 Then define the `okta.client.token` property.
 See [creating an API token](https://developer.okta.com/docs/api/getting_started/getting_a_token) for more info.